Upcoming events

 A Cycle out along the river to the Lee Fields, then along the Greenway behind CIT to Curraheen, though quite estate roads to the Greenway parallel to the N22 between the Bandon Road and Wilton, though quite estate roads and across the Cycle/Pedestrian bridge to Togher cross to join the Greenway Parallel to the N22 into the Tramore Valley Park for a picnic stop, leave the park via the Greenway Parallel to the N22 to Douglas Village, through the village to the Park on to the Green way to Donnybrook, back through Douglas village to the Green way behind Besskrook to Mahon Strand, past Blackrock Castle and alone the Marine back to the city.

-Free, funded by Cork Transport & Mobility Forum and Cork Sports Partnership as part of Cork Bike Week
+Free, funded by Cork Sports Partnership and Cork Transport & Mobility Forum as part of Bike Week....
+See MoreSee Less

 Bike week cycle to Cobh & Great Island